rust-lang/rust-forge/src/compiler/proposals-and-stabilization.md

         * The FCP can be skipped if the change is easily reversed and/or further objections are considered unlikely.
 This often happens if there has been a lot of prior discussion, for example.
+        * Outstanding concerns block the final comment period from completing.
+        * When all outstanding concerns are resolved, the final comment period countdown is restarted.
 * Once the FCP completes, if there are no outstanding concerns, contributions can begin.
     * An earlier accepted MCP is not a substitute for any later necessary approvals.